markpasc/gameshake/README.markdown

-# tumblrout #
+# gameshake #

-`tumblrout` is a command line tool for exporting a Tumblr blog to local files.
+`gameshake` is a command line tool for mirroring a MLKSHK shake to a Tumblr blog.
+It's a mashup of the [`tumblrout`](https://github.com/markpasc/tumblrout) and [`mlkshk-term`](https://github.com/markpasc/mlkshk-term) tools.

+This won't actually be useful to anyone else, but I stuck it on GitHub anyway.

 ## Installation ##